Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Dust formation in the ejecta

 Alumina is the second most abundant dust species to form in the SN ejecta.
-The final masses are comparable to silicates, however they form much later in time.
+The final masses are comparable to silicates, but they form much later in time.
 The synthesis starts at about day 860, and it continues until $\sim$~day 1500.
-Their formation regions in the velocity space overlap with that of silicates, since they are both formed where O-atoms are the most abundant in the gas (see Figure \ref{fig_dust_vel}).
-They end up at a final mass of about 0.022 \Ms (see Figure \ref{fig_dustmass}).
+Their formation regions in the velocity space overlap with those of silicates, since they are both formed where O atoms are the most abundant in the gas (see Fig. \ref{fig_dust_vel}).
+They end up at a final mass of about 0.022 \Ms (see Fig. \ref{fig_dustmass}).

-\subsection{Amorphous carbon}
+\subsection{amorphous carbon}

 The synthesis of amorphous carbon dust provides an interesting scenario.
-It is found to form in the outer parts of the He-core, where the velocities are between 2350 and 2550 km s$^{-1}$ (Figure \ref{fig_dust_vel}).
-Those parts of the ejecta are He-rich in nature, as seen in Figure \ref{fig_mass_vel}.
-The helium atoms, when ionized by the fast Compton electrons, produces He$^+$, which are extremely detrimental to any stable molecules or clusters present in the gas \citep{cherchneff2009, cherchneff2010, sar13}.
-Eventually, with the decrease in the number of the Compton electrons, ions of an inert gas like helium tend to quickly recombine back to its neutral state.
+It is found to form in the outer parts of the He core, where the velocities are between 2350 and 2550 km s$^{-1}$ (Fig. \ref{fig_dust_vel}).
+Those parts of the ejecta are He rich in nature, as seen in Fig \ref{fig_mass_vel}.
+The helium atoms, when ionized by the fast Compton electrons, produce He$^+$, which are extremely detrimental to any stable molecules or clusters present in the gas \citep{cherchneff2009, cherchneff2010, sar13}.
+Eventually, with the decrease in the number of the Compton electrons, ions of an inert gas such as helium tend to quickly recombine back to their neutral state.
 The timescale for this depends on the density of the gas in the clumps.
 In this scenario, we find the abundances of He$^+$ to be no longer significant after $\sim$ 900 to 1000 days.

-Formation of stable diatomic carbon, C$_2$, is a crucial bottleneck in the pathways to form carbon chains, which eventually leads to the formation of carbon rings and fullerenes \citep{sar15}.
+The formation of stable diatomic carbon, C$_2$, is a crucial bottleneck in the pathways to form carbon chains, which eventually lead to the formation of carbon rings and fullerenes \citep{sar15}.
 In the first $\sim$ 1000 days, the formation of stable C$_2$ molecules is hindered by the presence of He$^+$.
-After that, stable C$_2$ molecules form via radiative association of two C atoms.
+After that, stable C$_2$ molecules form via the radiative association of two C atoms: